Dave Uejio

-David “Dave” Uejio is an American government official who is the chief strategy officer at the Consumer Financial Protection Bureau (CFPB), where he previously served as acting director in 2021.
+David Uejio is an American government official who is the chief strategy officer at the Consumer Financial Protection Bureau (CFPB), where he previously served as acting director in 2021.
 In 2021 he was nominated to serve as assistant secretary of housing and urban development for fair housing and equal opportunity but his nomination stalled in the U.S. Senate.

 Education

 A third-generation Japanese American (sansei), Uejio received his Bachelor of Arts degree in history from the University of California, Santa Barbara (UCSB).
 In 2004, Uejio received a Masters of Public Policy degree from the University of Minnesota's Humphrey School of Public Affairs.

 Career

 Uejio began his career in government at the National Institutes of Health (NIH), serving as a public management fellow from 2006 to 2008 and as assistant to the director from 2008 to 2012.
 In 2015, Uejio served as a senior strategist in the Office of the Secretary of Defense.

 In 2021, he was nominated to serve as assistant secretary of housing and urban development for fair housing and equal opportunity.